Food history: canned tuna

 And, I just wanted to mention that I myself do eat canned tuna fish, often.
 I buy the the Bumble Bee Tuna brand.
 Whenever I’m out of cold cuts or other good bringing-lunch-to-work foods I always go for the tuna.

-3 thoughts on “Food history: canned tuna
+3 responses to “Food history: canned tuna”

 1. What was tuna first packed in, oil or water?
 If oil, then when did the oil packing start?
 If water, then when did the oil packing start.
 Some people say it was packed in its own oil.
 Just an interesting thing to argue about?
 Ha ha.